-We now extend the analysis detailed in Section II C to non-zero temperature.
+We now extend the analysis detailed in Section 2.3 to nonzero temperature.
 We use the analysis and methods of the previous sections as a guide to when the spectral content has changed such that the exponential Ansatz of Eq.
 (12) is no longer appropriate.
 Consequently we show mass results for only a subset of the temperatures available to us.
+The fitting method used is identical to those in Section 2.3; the ratio analysis of the previous section provides guidance up to which temperature such an analysis can be applied.

 The singly charmed baryon spectrum is presented in Figure 9.
-All masses have been normalised with the positive parity ground state mass at the lowest temperature, $m+(T_0)$, in the corresponding channel.
-While the uncertainties increase as temperature does - reflective of fewer temporal points and a potential shift away from a zerowidth state - the pattern clearly suggests that in the positive parity sector the masses increase with temperature and that this starts relatively deep in the confining phase.
+All masses have been normalised with the positive parity ground state mass at the lowest temperature,

+$m{+}(T_0)$, in the corresponding channel.
+While the uncertainties increase as temperature does - reflective of fewer temporal points and a potential shift away from a zerowidth state - the pattern suggests that in the positive parity sector the masses increase with temperature and that this starts relatively deep in the confining phase.
 On the negative parity side, acceptable results are obtained, even though the negative parity signal is shorter lived than the positive parity, as illustrated in e.g. Figure 3.
 Here the increase in uncertainties is such that it is difficult to determine if masses of negative parity states are changing in a systematic way.
-We note that the ratio analysis of Section III did indeed suggest that the negative parity sector is more strongly affected by temperature effects.
+We note that the ratio analysis of Section 3 did indeed suggest that the negative parity sector is more strongly affected by temperature effects and as such we do not report masses at as high a temperature for the negative parity states as compared to the positive parity ones.